kaylaseplo/launchdarkly-demo/README.md

 - **Integrations**: Connect to Slack, DataDog, or other services
 ## Notes

-- The SDK key shown is for demonstration only and has limited scope
+- The SDK key shown is a placeholder — replace it with your own Client-side ID before running the app
 - This uses LaunchDarkly's free trial account
 - The app runs entirely client-side (no backend required)
 - Flag values are evaluated locally by the SDK for performance